coderbeansmidnight/S2-Team-4/README.md

 Anika Files: I completed the changePassword, createAccount, selectCourses, and validateCourses JSP files.

-David Files: I created and uploaded the ViewTakenClasses, login + logout, and the studentHome jsp and java files
+David Files: I created and uploaded the login + logout, and the studentHome, facultyHome, and handleEdit  jsp files as well as a few java files

 Functionalities Completed: